yakovitalik/fixdpi/README.md

 ## Usage
 Provide instructions on how to use your application here.
-For example:
+You need to install a web browser that supports proxy installation in the settings, such as Mozilla Firefox browser.
+To do this, go to your browser settings, and make adjustments.
+Set the proxy host to 127.0.0.1 and port 8881.
+Be sure to check the box “Also use this proxy for HTTPS”.
+Images with examples are attached.

 ## Contributing